-The Strategic Environmental Research and Development Program (SERDP) addresses high-priority environmental needs of the Department of Defense (DoD) and the Department of Energy (DOE).
+The Strategic Environmental Research and Development Program (SERDP) addresses high-priority environmental needs of the Department of Defense (DoD), Department of Energy (DOE) and the Environmental Protection Agency (EPA).
 SERDP invests across the broad spectrum of basic and applied research, as well as advanced development.

 Through a competitive process, SERDP funds both Federal and private sector organizations to perform environmental research and development.
 A Call for Proposals (CFP) is issued to the Federal sector.
 A Broad Agency Announcement (BAA) is available to the non-Federal sector (industry and academia) via the Federal Business Opportunities.
 Proposals from the private sector do not require a DoD partner.

 There are two solicitations annually—a “Core” solicitation and a SERDP Exploratory Development (SEED) solicitation.
 Both solicitations are released in late October or early November and request proposals that address focused research and development topics called Statements of Need (SON).

 The process used for evaluation and selection of both Core and SEED proposals is shown below.

 Projects funded under the Core solicitation vary in cost and duration, consistent with the scope of the project.
 Proposals must respond to one of the Core SONs issued with the solicitation.